 - The positive vs. negative consequences

 - The capabilities of the OOTP software

 If you don’t like or understand a decision, please direct your opinion to the Commissioners via e-mail or PM on Slack.
-This is far more productive than continuing a public discussion, as well as not dangerous to the health of the league.
+This is far more productive than continuing a public discussion.

 The Common Sense Accord (CSA)